ComputeCanada/magic_castle/docs/terraform_cloud.md

 environment variables that Terraform will use to authenticate.
 The next sections explain which environment variables to define for each cloud provider and how to retrieve the values of the variable from the provider.

+If you plan on using these environment variables with multiple workspaces, it is recommended to [create a credential variable set](https://learn.hashicorp.com/tutorials/terraform/cloud-multiple-variable-sets?in=terraform/cloud#create-a-credentials-variable-set) in Terraform Cloud.

 #### AWS